 - capital to be paid up upon incorporation (equity capital)

-- appointment of directors and supervisory directors
+- appointment of directors and supervisory board members

 - voting requirements (simple or special majority)